pyrmont/argy-bargy/api.md

 ### Return Value

-Once parsed, the return value is a table with `:cmd`, `:opts` and either `:params` or `:sub` keys.
-The value associated with each key is a table containing the values parsed for each matching rule.
-The table also includes `:error?` and `:help?` keys that can be used to determine if the parsing completed successfully.
+Once parsed, the return value is a table with `:cmd`, `:opts`, and either `:params` or `:sub` keys.
+The values associated with `:opts` and `:params` are tables containing the values parsed according to the rules.
+The table also includes `:err` and `:help` keys that contain either the error or help messages that may have been generated during parsing.

-[5]: argy-bargy.janet#L523
+[5]: argy-bargy.janet#L603